 2. Dark Water: Applies blind for 3 seconds default and poison for 7 seconds default.
 Worth using with every switch to Death Shroud.

 3. Wave of Fear: Applies fear in an AOE cone in front of the necromancer for 2 seconds default.
 Requires small-to-medium range and facing the target.
-A downgrade from its land-based alternative, but still useful.
 The fear effect can be used to build distance and stun enemy players.
 It’s particularly awesome with the trait Terror, as explained in III.
 Traits.
 It can also be used to move players to the right places, as explained in X. Other Tips.

 4. Gathering Plague: Transfers all conditions from party members to the necromancer.
 Very useful when multiple party members are struck with conditions, especially if it’s paired up with Consume Conditions to immediately remove the absorbed conditions.